boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 ### saveAsFilterView()
 This method will clone the existing filter view on the dashboard and save it with a new name.

->**Note:** Please refer to the knowledge base article [here](https://support.boldbi.com/agent/kb/14233) to obtain the viewName and QueryString from the REST API using the ViewID.
+>**Note:** Please refer to the [knowledge base](https://support.boldbi.com/agent/kb/14233) article to obtain the viewName and QueryString from the REST API using the ViewID.

 **Example for cloning an existing view of the normal dashboard**